Skip to content

 Profile

-Miao Li is an Assistant Professor in the Department of Sociology, Anthropology, and Criminal Justice and a faculty associate at the National Survey Research Center at Renmin University of China.
+Miao Li is an Associate Professor in the Department of Sociology, Anthropology, and Criminal Justice and a faculty associate at the National Survey Research Center at Renmin University of China.
 He holds a Ph.D. in Sociology from Purdue University and completed postdoctoral fellowships at the School of Public Health at SUNY Buffalo and the Department of Sociology at University of Notre Dame.
 Li's research focuses on how socio-environmental factors affect health and health behaviors over the life course and across generations.
 His studies pursue an interdisciplinary approach and are based on large-scale longitudinal data and advanced quantitative methods.
 Li's work has been published in leading scholarly journals such as the American Journal of Epidemiology, American Journal of Preventive Medicine, International Journal of Obesity, Social Science & Medicine, Journal of Health and Social Behavior, Preventive Medicine, Social Science Research, Pediatric Obesity, along with others.

 Research Interests